 For more than 30 years, Cito Selinger has been a leader in helping clients envision, develop, finance and operate affordable housing and community redevelopment.
-In his affordable housing and community redevelopment practice, Cito represents developers, lenders and investors, and is lead counsel on multimillion dollar projects using financing vehicles such as the low income housing tax credit, historic tax credit (federal and state) and New Markets tax credit and conventional commercial financing.
+In his affordable housing and community redevelopment practice, Cito represents developers, lenders and investors, and is lead counsel in multimillion dollar projects using a combination of financing vehicles including the low income housing tax credit, historic tax credit (federal and state), New Markets tax credit and conventional commercial financing.
 He is a licensed title agent with several national title insurers.

 Prior to joining the firm, Cito worked at another large firm in Portland and served as law clerk to former Chief Justice Daniel E. Wathen and the late Justice David A. Nichols of the Maine Supreme Judicial Court.

 Cito’s community activities generally relate to housing and social services.
 He is a member and past President of the Board of Directors of Preble Street, currently chairing its Investment Committee.
 He received Preble Street’s “Board Member of the Year” award in 2007.
 Cito served for many years on the Board of Directors of the Maine Affordable Housing Coalition, was President and Secretary-Treasurer and remains active in that organization.
 Cito has received numerous Preservation Honor Awards from Maine Preservation and Greater Portland Landmarks for his role as counsel in landmark redevelopment projects throughout Maine.
 In 2003, Cito received the Hope Award from Shalom House, in recognition of his community service in affordable housing for mental health consumers.
 Cito also served for nine years as a Trustee of the Freeport Historical Society.

 Cito was named the Best Lawyers® 2015 Real Estate Law “Lawyer of the Year” in Portland, ME and was recently selected by his peers for inclusion in The Best Lawyers In America 2022 in the fields of Real Estate and Project Finance Law.